kundajelab/deeplift/README.md

 ===
 Algorithms for computing importance scores in deep neural networks.
 Implements the methods in ["Learning Important Features Through Propagating Activation Differences"](https://arxiv.org/abs/1605.01713) by Shrikumar, Greenside, Shcherbina & Kundaje.

+**Please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution.
+Suggestions on good heuristics for different applications are welcome**

 ## Table of contents

   * [Installation](#installation)